-- Each person should use their own Battery Harness, as well as have their own power cord and controller.
-Separate heated garments being used by two individuals must not be interlinked to share one Battery Harness.
+- Each person on the motorcycle wearing 12V heated apparel must use their own battery harness as well as have their own power cord and temperature controller.
+Heated garments being used by two individuals must not be interlinked to share one battery harness.

 AMP/WATTAGE DRAW - KEY CONSIDERATIONS

-- Be sure gear is disconnected or turned off when vehicle is not in use.
+- Be sure gear is disconnected or turned off when the vehicle is not in use.

-- WARNING!: In most installations, heated clothing hooks directly to the battery and draws electricity even when the ignition is turned off.
+- WARNING!: If heated clothing is hooked directly to the battery, it will draw electricity even when the ignition is turned off.

 - Find out the vehicle's maximum electrical output capacity in watts, and then subtract that from the wattage draw when all of your vehicle’s electrical components are working.
-The remaining wattage number is what is available to operate additional electrical accessories, such as our heated clothing.
+The remaining wattage number is what is available to operate additional electrical accessories, such as heated clothing.
+For example:

 - Vehicle’s electrical output capacity = 280 watts